 Sumpter - Haines is a very small town located in the state of Oregon.
 With a population of 2,895 people and just one neighborhood, Sumpter - Haines is the 122nd largest community in Oregon.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sumpter - Haines is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Sumpter - Haines is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sumpter - Haines is a town of managers, professionals, and service providers.
 There are especially a lot of people living in Sumpter - Haines who work in management occupations (24.30%), healthcare (10.33%), and office and administrative support (7.05%).

-Sumpter - Haines is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Sumpter - Haines does not have a public transit system used by locals to get to and from work.

 The education level of Sumpter - Haines citizens is a little higher than the average for US cities and towns: 23.48% of adults in Sumpter - Haines have at least a bachelor's degree.